beefytech/Beef_website/beef-lang.org/content/language-guide/reflection.md

 			}

 			/* Invoke the method and handle the result / return value.
-Static methods don't have a target */ switch (m.Invoke(null, params methodParams))
+Static methods don't have a target */ /* Note that 'Invoke(null, methodParams)' would attempt to pass the Object[] as the only argument */ switch (m.Invoke(null, params methodParams))
 			{
 			case .Ok(let val):